Starburst Galaxy

 Vacuuming Reduces storage by deleting orphaned data files. check_circle check_circle

-Evaluate custom data quality checks Evaluates custom SQL data quality checks. check_circle check_circle check_circle
+Evaluate custom data quality checks Evaluates SQL data quality checks. check_circle check_circle check_circle

 • In the Job schedule section: